-Over the years the 2002 Buick Century had been reliable transportation for Betty James and her late husband, Bill, but now it mostly sat idle in the garage.
-“It was not hard to give it up,” Betty says.
+May 3, 2020 —Over the years, the 2002 Buick Century had been reliable transportation for Betty and Bill James, but eventually it mostly sat idle in the garage.
+“It was not hard to give it up,” Betty said.

 And neither was selling it, thanks to a Kendal at Oberlin program that generates donations to support one of the community’s crucial needs.

 Here’s how it works: A resident interested in selling a car contacts the car sales program, currently run by resident Dan Reiber.
 The program has been in existence more than a decade, nurtured by the talent and expertise of residents Ernie Eddy and Sam Goldberg.

 Under the current set-up, Dan takes charge of selling the vehicle and the resident agrees to donate 20 percent of the proceeds to the Residents Assistance Fund, which provides financial assistance to residents who outlive their resources.

 Betty, though, wanted to extend her generosity.
 When she sold the car for $1,200, she donated the entire amount to the fund.
 “I am interested in supporting the Residents Assistance Fund and this was an opportunity that came up,” the then 92-year-old resident explained.